Tickets & Deals

 General Rules (please read carefully):

 2. All entries competing for premiums must be grown and prepared by the exhibitor, and in the current year, unless otherwise specified.
-Only one entry per Lot per household, please.

 7. The fair staff, volunteers or Fair Board is not responsible for loss or damage to exhibits or containers.
 Staff may add water as needed, unless instructed otherwise by the exhibitor.